-It is an interactive command and will ask confirmation for each removal.
+It is an interactive command and will ask for confirmation for each removal.
 You can add the -f flag to turn this off.
 This command is safe since it doesn’t depend on the user.

 Miscellaneous Docker Commands

-There’s plenty of additional commands available to the docker daemon.
+There are plenty of additional commands available to the docker daemon.
 However, we can’t simply discuss all of them in such a single guide.
 So, don’t be alarmed if you do not find some specific commands in our list.
 Here are some additional docker commands for Ubuntu-like systems.

 32. Build Images from Dockerfile